-If your child reaches five years of age between 1st September and 31st August then s/he will be admitted to full time school on the first day of the Autumn Term that September.
+If your child reaches five years of age between 1st September and 31st August, they will be admitted to full time school on the first day of the Autumn Term that September.

-Any appeal with regard to the school named in the statement would be to the Special Educational Needs and Disability (SEND) Tribunal.
+attached to mainstream schools, or special schools.
+Any appeal with regard to the school named in the statement would be to the special educational needs and disability tribunal (SEND).

-A leaflet, entitled ‘Special Needs Provision in Warrington’ is available from the Special Educational Need and Disability Information Advisory Service (SENDIAS) on 01925 442978.
+A leaflet entitled ‘Special Needs Provision in Warrington’ is available from the SENDIAS (Special Educational Needs, Disability Information Advisory Service) on 01925 442978.